The Descent from the Cross (Rembrandt, 1634)

-Descent from the Cross (1634), by Rembrandt Harmenszoon van Rijn, is one of his many religious scenes.
+Descent from the Cross (1634) by Rembrandt is one of his many religious scenes.
 The piece is oil on canvas and now located in the Hermitage Museum in St. Petersburg.
 The piece is intriguing stylistically in its unique figural composition and variety of lighting effects.
 Aside from composition, the painting is notable in terms of its historical context, from the connection between its subject matter and Rembrandt's family situation to its endangered location during World War II.

 Description

 The Descent from the Cross is a classic scene in religious themed art and, like many artists before and after him, Rembrandt portrayed this scene many times.
 In the Hermitage edition of the work, the figural arrangement is quite complex.
 While the scene is crowded, each person in the image has a specific facial expression, for the most part wracked with emotion.
 This emotion is shown in the weeping, open mourning of the women, and the more pensive, silently tense expressions of inner grief displayed by the men.
 Jesus' mother, Mary, is portrayed in the work as unconscious, having fainted from the overwhelming grief and sadness.
 She is portrayed as physically, and likely mentally, supported by the other bystanders.
 Jesus himself is portrayed in a realistic fashion, with his body slumped and twisted rather unsettlingly as he is carried down the cross displaying the lifeless quality of his form.
 Jesus' physical body shape is very rounded, almost Rubenesque, raising the question of whether Rembrandt was influenced by Rubens' notably voluptuous figures.
 Also evident on the body are the marks of the thorn crown and the stigmata on Jesus' hands and feet.

 Lighting of this image is very elaborate and strategized upon certain figures creating groupings of bystanders.
 The intensity of the light is highly varied.
 The lightest and brightest areas are on Jesus' body, promoting it as the focal point of the piece, and the darkest area in the unlit, nearly black, inky background.
 Various torches and candles provide the light shed on the figures, as the scene takes place at night.
 The different types of candles and torches provide different intensities of light.
 Although varying in degree, light specifically illuminates, and delineates, three main groups.
 These groups are Jesus and the people carrying him, women laying out what appears to be a burial cloth, and Mary and her supporters.
 This strategic lighting seems to create a sort of order to the work, shedding light on what has happened, what will happen next, and the effect it has on others.